Petre Cișmigiu: International expert

+Old age and death

 Following the Romanian Revolution of 1989, Cișmigiu was again heard by the FRT, participating in its first post-communist session of 1992.
 There and in a summary for Libertatea, he reported on the sport's apparently terminal decline, especially after the trade unions had refused to sponsor their respective clubs and rosters.
 He asked that the federation be directly sponsored by the Ministry of Sports, and proposed that it receive ownership over the forested park outside Tunari.
 He continued to submit projects for the revival of sports shooting in Romania, but complained that the FRT was ignoring him.
 In an interview with Dicu, he provided details on the 1964 death of his colleague Iosif Sîrbu, revealing that Sîrbu had been pressured by the communist apparatus into committing suicide, and reading out a final note that had been retrieved from the Securitate archives.

 Cișmigiu's wife, Lala Malvina, died as a result of "medical negligence" in July 2000.
 He was reportedly depressed, having seen her die "before my eyes" at Bucharest's Elias Hospital, and was living on his own in an apartment near Victory Square.
 His main focus was on writing his memoirs and a minute history of Romanian sports shooting.
 In 2001, he supported increased pension rights for athletes such as Constantin Antonescu, Gheorghe Fiat, and Mihai Nedef, who, like him, had never won an Olympic title—despite their record as European or world champions; he described the pension gap between the two categories as a form of state-enforced discrimination.
 Cișmigiu eventually returned to publishing with a 2002 work, Tirul sportiv cu pistolul ("The Pistol in Shooting Sports").
 He is known to have died in 2006.